emmercm/www/src/blog/investigating-locks-in-mysql.md

 ## InnoDB table and row locks

-It's highly likely that you're using InnoDB as the engine for your tables as it has been the default since [MySQL v5.5.5 (2010)](https://web.archive.org/web/20190123090733/https://dev.mysql.com/doc/refman/5.5/en/storage-engine-setting.html).
+You're likely using InnoDB as the engine for your tables as it has been the default since [MySQL v5.5.5 (2010)](https://web.archive.org/web/20190123090733/https://dev.mysql.com/doc/refman/5.5/en/storage-engine-setting.html).

 You can see what engine each of your tables is using with this query: